42 years of music worth coming out for

 Since the very first concert in Heritage Hall at Minneapolis Public Library, Twin Cities Gay Men’s Chorus has become an integral part of the Twin Cities cultural scene with its rich choral tradition.

 Performances with Minnesota Orchestra, Saint Paul Chamber Orchestra, VocalEssence (Plymouth Music Series), Ballet of the Dolls, American composer Ned Rorem, and such noted gay and lesbian entertainers Harvey Fierstein, Ann Hampton Callaway, Michael Feinstein and Holly Near.
 In 2009, the Chorus commissioned a new work, I Want More Life with music by Michael Shaieb (Through a Glass, Darkly) and words from Tony Kushner’s Angels in America, Part II: Perestroika which was performed at the Guthrie Theater during its Kushner Celebration, honoring the work of award-winning playwright, Tony Kushner.
 This new work was performed at the Guthrie four times during the Kushner Celebration.
-TCGMC has premiered over 25 commissioned works and has performed at major gay and lesbian choral festivals in Montreal, Tampa, Denver, Seattle, San Jose and Minneapolis (for which the TCGMC served as host in 1986.)
-Regular appearances include Minnesota AIDS Walk, the Twin Cities Pride festival, and concerts at Como Pavillion.
+TCGMC has premiered over 25 commissioned works and has performed at major gay and lesbian choral festivals in Montreal, Tampa, Denver, Seattle, San Jose, Miami and Minneapolis (for which the TCGMC served as host in 1986.)
+Regular appearances by the full chorus include the Twin Cities Pride festival and concerts at Como Pavilion.
+Our small ensembles have regularly performed at Golden Valley Pride, MinnRoast and the MLK Jr. celebration by Mpls Parks & Recreation.

-The Chorus produces an annual gala event every year called Songs from the Heart, which is the Chorus’s biggest fundraiser of the year.
+The Chorus produces an annual gala event called Sing It Forward (previously, Songs from the Heart), which is the Chorus’s biggest fundraiser of the year.

 In 2003, the Twin Cities Gay Men’s Chorus was honored with the HRC (Human Rights Campaign) Minnesota 2003 “Brian Coyle Leadership Award” for serving the community through outreach and putting a face on the GLBT community.
 TCGMC also received special recognition in 2003 from Lavender magazine for “Best Benefit/Fundraiser” for Songs from the Heart and in 2003 & 2004 for “Best GLBT Music Group.”